FLUX-SE/all_docs/en_US/spat_revolution_doc/Ultimate_And_Essential_Licences.md

 ## Ultimate and Essential: Differences

-The main limitations of the **Essential** license are listed below:
+The main limitations of the **Essential** license are:

- - Total source channel inputs is limited to 32.
+ - The number of channels is limited to 32 for all Inputs (cumulated).
- - The number of rooms output is limited to either 16 speakers or HOA 3rd order.
+ - The number of channels is limited to 16 for all Outputs (cumulated).
+ - HOA order is limited to 3rd order.
  - Only one room can be used at a time: no simultaneous rendering.
- - Ambisonic decoding is done using AllRAD method

 <!-- TODO: check if there is other main limitations we want to list here -->